aweymo-ui/tideflats/content/4_carstens.md

 {% include figure.html img="carstens_13_p17061coll21_6249.jpg" alt="Detail of news article describing Carstens being ejected from Beacon Hill neighborhood of Seattle, Washington" caption="Detail of Thomas Carstens profile, The Tacoma Ledger, September 19, 1909." %}

-Within two years, Carstens was operating the largest meat packing plant west of Denver;[^15] housing around 20,000 animals, employing 170 workers and providing them with an on-site dormitory.[^16] The facility had a complicated series of stables in front of the abattoir, cooler and corporate buildings, designating different categories of livestock as they were prepared for slaughter.
+**Within two years, Carstens was operating the largest meat packing plant west of Denver**;[^15] housing around 20,000 animals, employing 170 workers and providing them with an on-site dormitory.[^16] The facility had a complicated series of stables in front of the abattoir, cooler and corporate buildings, designating different categories of livestock as they were prepared for slaughter.
 These stables stood next to a small pond, now dry, where any unusable remains were routed to the nearby sewage processing facility and out into the Puyallup River.[^17]

 J.L.
 Sundquist described the conditions he experienced as a child: